slivero/HTML5-Device-Streamer/README.md

 ## Requirements

 * An android phone running opera mobile with getUserMedia support - http://my.opera.com/ODIN/blog/2011/07/06/getusermedia-and-device-orientation-adventures
-* A server running node.js to run the websocket server
+* A server running node.js to run the websocket server.
+The node module websocket-server is required.
 * A websocket compatible browser to watch the video

 ## Inspiration